Portland Women in Technology: Scholarship

 In 2018, PDXWIT announced they received a $10,000 grant from The Folley Family Foundation to award scholarships of up to $2,500.
 The intent of this scholarship is to help cover costs for travel, registration, or per diem for individuals attending tech and women-in-business events.

 Events

 PDXWIT would host four to six events per month.
 Some events include: marquee events, monthly happy hours, annual summer soirée, a quarterly hiring event called Get Hired Up, and member-driven events that include discussions and workshops.

 In 2021, all formerly in-person PDXWIT events became virtual due to the COVID-19 pandemic.
 Some events, like Get Hired Up, were altered to adjust for virtual gatherings.

 Community

 Since its founding in 2011, PDXWIT had over 8,000 members, hosted over 400 events, and paired over 1,200 aspiring technology workers with mentors.

 In 2016, PDXWIT was asked by Oregon Public Broadcasting (OPB) to help write accurate job descriptions.

 In December 2023, Cambia Health Solutions helped host PDXWIT's Winter Soirée & Awards Ceremony to celebrate those who have helped advance women in technology.
 PDXWIT was able to raise $2,000 from the event.

+As of 2026, in its new incarnation, the PDXWIT grassroots organization has 3,100 members and hosts approximated 1-2 events per month, partnering with other local organizations and events in the Portland area.